skip to content

 Do I need to give the other party a copy of my application?

-An explanation of what you need to do to satisfy the Court is contained in both the text and a video on the Federal Circuit and Family Court Website.
+An explanation of what you need to do to satisfy the Court can be found on the Federal Circuit and Family Court website.

 The Court will only be satisfied that you have served the other party if you file either an: